How many interesting and trivia facts about Sardinia do you know?

 If you are in the south of Sardinia, you can check out the dunes of Chia Su Giudeu beach, whereas on the northeastern coast of Sardinia, not far from Orosei, there are the dunes of Capo Comino.

-Dunes are actually protected in Sardinia, and you are not meant to walk on them.
-Most beaches were dunes are found will have signs saying it is forbidden to go on the dunes, and there will be rangers patrolling the beach to make sure nobody walks on them.
+Dunes are actually protected in Sardinia.
+You can’t walk on them.
+Most beaches were there are dunes have signs saying it is forbidden to go on the dunes.
+There usually are rangers patrolling the beach to make sure nobody walks on them.
 Please respect the local regulations – even if you so want to take that photo!

 Sardinia has diverse flora and fauna

-The island has a whopping 2,400 species of plants, with 322 plants that can only be found here.
+The island has a whopping 2,400 species of plants, with 322 only found here.
 Moreover, there are some animals such as eagles and – probably – monk seals that still live in some secluded areas of the island.

-Unique to Sardinia, you’ll also find the Giara Horses, tiny horses that can be spotted in the Giara Plateau.
+Unique to Sardinia, you’ll also find the Giara Horses, tiny horses that can live in the Giara Plateau.
 Don’t think of them as ponies though: they have the same slender shape of a regular horse, but they are just tiny!

 Sardinia is also home to albino donkeys.
-These are mostly found in Asinara National Park, a small island off the northwestern coast of Sardinia where around 120 white donkeys have been counted; but there also are some in other parts of the (main) island.
+These are mostly found in Asinara National Park, a small island off the northwestern coast of Sardinia.
+Around 120 white donkeys live on the island; but there also are some in other parts of the (main) island.

 If that is not enough, living on the beautiful Mediterranean waters that surround the island there are dolphins and whales.
-Whale watching expeditions are one of the newest offers; whereas dolphins can be regularly spotted.
+Whale watching expeditions are one of the newest offers.
+Dolphins are easy to see.
 They are not an uncommon sighting even in Cagliari’s Poetto beach!

 Finally, Sardinia doesn’t really have snakes – the only ones found are grass snakes.
 However, there are plenty of spiders, with 495 recorded species living on the island, of which 54 are native.